Nastel/jkool-client-objc-tracking/README.md

 ```

 ## Add to AppDelegate
 To get the Tracking working, add the following to your AppDelegate.
-Please note that your 'token' you will obtain when your register for jKool.
+Please note that 'your-token' you will obtain when your register for jKool.

 To applicationDidBecomeActive and applicationWillEnterForeground add:
 ```objective-c